POETSII/tinsel/README.md

 A *cache flush* operation is provided that evicts all cache lines owned by the calling thread.
-This operation is invoked through the RISC-V `fence` opcode, or the tinsel API:
+This operation is invoked through the RISC-V `fence` opcode, or the Tinsel API:

 ```c
 // Cache flush